diptyaroop/CS695_autoscaling/README.md

 time, the monitoring program boots up server2 and notifies the client that server1 is overloaded.

-On receiving the notification, the client now acts as a loda balancer, i.e., disconnects half of its threads from server1, and connects them to the server2, so that load on server1 is decreased (naturally, server2 CPU utilization incraeses).
+On receiving the notification, the client now acts as a load balancer, i.e., disconnects half of its threads from server1, and connects them to the server2, so that load on server1 is decreased (naturally, server2 CPU utilization increases).

 Note: Both servers have the server application running in the background right from when they boot up (this is done by modifying the rc.local file).

-Note: vm1.xml is just a dummy domsin schema file.
+Note: vm1.xml is just a dummy domain schema file.
 It is not used in the monitoring program.
 It's just kept to see what a domain schema XML looks like.
 May be removed in the future versions.